Tiny Weekends

 Under

-General admission includes gardens, Enchanted Woods, tram, and galleries.
+General admission is valid for two consecutive days — keep your ticket.
+Includes gardens, Enchanted Woods, tram, and galleries.
 Museum house tours are a separate timed ticket — skip these with young kids.
+Price increase effective July 27, 2026: adult $27→$29, child $10→$12.

-Membership tip: Family membership is $120/yr — pays for itself in 3 visits.
-Includes reciprocal benefits at other NARM museums.
+Membership tip: Family membership pays for itself in 2-3 visits.
+Includes reciprocal benefits at NARM museums.
+Check current rates at winterthur.org/membership.

 Getting There